DSoftTechnology/ADS-FDA-Pool3/README.md

 The entire project was conducted with human-centered design and tools.
 Changes were continuously integrated, deployed on a staging system and tested, and then provided back to users for their reactions and additional inputs.

 * 1) Team brainstorming sessions - worked within the project team to brainstorm concepts and wireframes for development to meet user needs; developed a user navigation map
-* 2) Use Cases - 3 iterations centered on the identified 3 primary personas (not potential FDA data maintainer personas)
+* 2) Use Cases - 3 iterations centered on the identified 3 primary personas (but not potential FDA data provider or maintainer personas)
-* 3) Paper Prototyping - 3 iterations with 3 primary personas and using comments to affect design
+* 3) Paper Prototyping - 3 iterations with 3 primary personas and using their comments to affect design
 * 4) Participatory Design - multiple live demonstrations (using both test data for quick reviews and FDA data once that capability was integrated) showing prototypes to various users and incorporating their comments to inform/affect design
-* 5) Usability Testing - Performed 1 iteration with uninvolved, non-IT users; invited non-IT users to use the website and provide feedback
+* 5) Usability Testing - Performed 1 iteration with uninvolved, non-IT users; invited non-IT users to use the website and provide feedback to development team

 ###e) Created or used a design style guide or pattern library